GeorgeStrakhov/soul-candy/attach.md

 * Listening to music and playing music
 * Wandering through busy cities

-If you look closer though, there is a pattern.
-First, they are all activities of some sort or another.
+At first sight, the list looks quite random.

-Second, all these activities are about immersing myself in something, resonating to something, being at one with something.
+If you look closer though, there is a pattern: all these activities are about immersing myself in something, resonating to something, being at one with something.
 They all involve some interaction.
+Many involve solitude, but this is always solitude of a very special sort: the solitude of being at one with something, the solitude of losing myself, the solitude of total immersion.

 True happiness is about being at one with something....